saint-james-fr/strapi_ruby/README.md

 One way to handle errors and gracefuly degrade is using `.escape_empty_answer` and use a block to nest your data accessing code.

+Errors will still be logged in red in console.

 ##### Definition

 ```ruby